qwerty-arun/markdown_tutorial/markdown.md

-If you wanna learn basic syntaxes in markdown, check out <https://www.markdownguide.org/basic-syntax/>.
+clicking [this link](https://www.markdownguide.org/basic-syntax/) will take you to a website which can help us learn markdown.